Work environment and general guidelines

 WORK FLOW

-Please keep work moving.
-Avoid letting work pile up on the shelves in the work-in-progress room or on the shelves in the kiln shed.
-Green ware should be removed from shelves and be set out for bisque firing as soon as possible.
+Avoid letting work pile up on the shelves or in the kiln shed.
+Green ware should be removed from shelves and set out for bisque firing as soon as possible.
 Bisque ware not in the process of being glazed should remain on the appropriate shelves in the kiln shed.
-Please glaze your ware as soon as possible and remove from the studio after the final firing.
-At the end of each class session, the shelves may be sorted through and unclaimed work may be discarded.
+At the end of each class session, the shelves may be sorted through, and unclaimed work may be discarded.

 OPEN STUDIO